fickya1987/Hands-On-AI-Engineering/agentic_rag_with_o-3-mini_and_duckduckgo/README.md

     pip install -r requirements.txt
     ```
+    Ensure ollama is installed, with which you would need to download the corresponding model
+    `ollama pull qwen3:1.7b`

 3.  **OpenAI API Key:**
     Set the `OPENAI_API_KEY` environment variable or add it to your Streamlit secrets (`.streamlit/secrets.toml`).